haw-type-design/octagon-variable/README.md

 # Octagon Variable
-This is the repository of the collaborative type design project *Octagon Variable* made at the design department of the HAW Hamburg in 2022.
+This is the repository of the educational type design project *Octagon Variable* developed at the Design department @ HAW Hamburg in 2022.

 ![IMAGE_DESCRIPTION](images/process.png)